Helium314/HeliBoard/README.md

 - **Has a low footprint**.
 Some parts of the code are executed very frequently, and the keyboard should stay responsive even on older devices.
 - **Does not bring any non-free code or proprietary binary blobs**.
 This also applies to code/binaries with unknown licenses.
 Make sure you do not introduce any closed-source library from Google.
 If your contribution contains code that is not your own, provide a link to the source.
-- **Complies with the user privacy principle OpenBoard follows**.
+- **Complies with the user privacy principle HeliBoard follows**.

-In addition to previous elements, OpenBoard must stick to [F-Droid inclusion guidelines](https://f-droid.org/docs/Inclusion_Policy/).
+In addition to previous elements, HeliBoard must stick to [F-Droid inclusion guidelines](https://f-droid.org/docs/Inclusion_Policy/).

 ### Adding Layouts